Exhibitions

 Spinnerei, Leipzig (June - July 2021)

-Exhibiting artists included: Hoda Afshar (IR/AUS), Viktoria Binschtok (GER), Ingrid Eggen (NO), Paul Mpagi Sepuya (USA), Laure Prouvost (FR), Carmen Winant (USA) and Guanyu Xu (CHN)
+The festival showcased work by: Hoda Afshar (IR/AUS), Viktoria Binschtok (GER), Ingrid Eggen (NO), Paul Mpagi Sepuya (USA), Laure Prouvost (FR), Carmen Winant (USA), and Guanyu Xu (CHN).

-Online contributions and collaborations included: Susanne Ø. Sæther, Onora O’Neill, Nigel Warburton, Lebohang Kganye, Salma Abedin Prithi, Dannielle Bowman, Clara Hausmann, Anthony Luvera, Fred Hüning, Delpire & Co, Whitney Hubbs, Katrina Sluis and Jonas Lund.
+Digital programming included contributions from: Susanne Ø. Sæther, Onora O'Neill, Nigel Warburton, Lebohang Kganye, Salma Abedin Prithi, Dannielle Bowman, Clara Hausmann, Anthony Luvera, Fred Hüning, Delpire & Co, Whitney Hubbs, Katrina Sluis, and Jonas Lund.

 ¿Déjà Vu?